Complete 2026 Guide

 How to become a credit intermediary in Portugal

 The process has 5 main steps.
-All are mandatory and the order matters — a poorly prepared application is returned by BdP and the deadline restarts.
+All are mandatory and the order matters — if the application is incomplete or Banco de Portugal asks for clarifications, the overall timeline may become longer.

 1. Verification of suitability and personal requirements.
 Criminal record with no relevant convictions, not being insolvent, not having been banned from carrying out the activity.